Matcha and digestion: supporting your gut naturally

 Precautions and contraindications

-Signs of an overdose include:
+Signs of overconsumption include:

-• Stomach upset
+• Stomach discomfort

 • Sleep disturbances

-Special situations
+Specific situations

-Some people should exercise caution:
+Some people should take extra care:

 • Sensitive stomachs: Start with small amounts to test your tolerance

-Matcha varieties and their digestive specificities
+Matcha varieties and their digestive profiles

-Ceremonial matcha vs culinary matcha
+Ceremonial matcha vs. culinary matcha

 The importance of origin

-Frequently asked questions about matcha and digestion
+Common questions about matcha and digestion

 Can matcha replace probiotics?

-How long does it take to feel the effects?
+How long before you feel the effects?

 Is matcha suitable for people with irritable bowel syndrome?